The internet's best source of info and parts for mobile home furnaces and air conditioners.

 Repairable Heating Elements

-The following models of heating elements are no longer available and can be repaired using this restring kit.
-If your model isn't shown, most likely it can still be repaired using this kit as long as the coil is accessible.
+The following models of mobile home furnace heating elements are no longer available and can be repaired using our restring kits.
+If your model isn’t shown, it can still be repaired using our kits as long as the coil is accessible.
+Of course our kits will also repair residential and commercial electric furnaces, along with dryers and many other appliances.

 Coleman Heating Elements (partial list)